davidelan/simon-simon/README.md

 The Simon game is a fun, inexpensive, and engaging exercise to improve memory and brain function after stroke or brain injury.

-Using colored blocks, lights, and sounds as directional prompts, the Simon game engages cognitive function that works on sequential processing, short-term memory, attention and visual processing.
+Using colored blocks, lights, and sounds as directional prompts, the Simon game engages cognitive functions that works on sequential processing, short-term memory, attention and visual processing.

 -**Suitability:**<br>